Hebrew name: Eliezer

 Leo, Frida, Yitzhak and Toni.
 Gera, August 15, 1937.

-Leo was apparently extremely affected by the departure of Yitzhak, and later said he would have been devastated if both kids had gone at the same time, he didn't know how he would have dealt with it; Frida seemed to deal better with it, she was stronger.
-On the other hand, Leo didn't oppose it, saying nobody knew what was going to happen, so there was no way he could tell the children not to do it.
+Leo was apparently extremely affected by the departure of Yitzhak, and later said he would have been devastated if both kids had gone at the same time - he didn't know how he would have dealt with it.
+Frida seemed to deal better with it, "she was stronger".
+Leo however had not opposed the departure, saying that nobody knew what was going to happen, and he could tell the children not to do it.

 Note that on these 1937 photos, the gold watch has disappeared from Leo's vest; gone also are the necklace and earrings present on Frieda on the photos taken in 1936.

 By 1937, the government set out to impoverish Jews and remove them from the German economy by requiring them to register their property.

 Even before the Olympics, the Nazi government had initiated the practice of "Aryanizing" Jewish businesses, meaning the dismissal of Jewish workers and managers of a company and/or the takeover of Jewish-owned businesses by non-Jewish Germans who bought them at bargain prices fixed by government or Nazi party officials.

 By January 1, 1938, German Jews were prohibited from operating businesses and trades, and from offering goods and services.